• Twitter

 What is this resource?

-This guidance outlines what schools and colleges should consider and the action they should take when concerns are raised regarding a range of issues, including harmful practices such as FGM.
+This guidance outlines what schools and colleges should consider and the actions they should take when they have concerns about a range of issues, including harmful practices such as FGM.

 This Toolkit has been designed to be used by all educational settings, but is not intended to replace existing policies or procedures.